 SPS - a game-changer in power quality and reliability for rural customers

-The wide brown land
+SPS in the wide brown land

 With the three-year trial in the Great Southern an unqualified success, SPS have become a practical alternative to the traditional poles and wires (or network assets) in regional Australia.